transformation-hosts-international

 Supportive Inner Beliefs

-What is What are inner beliefs? about ?
+What are inner beliefs?

 With inner beliefs we refer to deeply held convictions that influence one’s perception, thinking, decisions and behaviour.
 They are personal assumptions or thought patterns about oneself, about how the world works, how people are, or how to assess a particular situation.